Anritab/CaravanCardGame/README.md

 # tests

-you can run tests using `pytest -q caravanassets/module_test.py`
+you can run tests using `poetry run pytest`